pymanga/website/web/content/en/docs/getting_started/Installation.md

 <details>
 <summary>pyMANGA execution in Windows</summary>

 To execute pyMANGA, open the command prompt again.
 If you are unsure how to open and use the command prompt, please refer to the instructions in the section [Installation of Python Modules in Windows](###Windows).
-Navigate to the folder where you saved the pyMANGA files by using the `cd` command.
-Please adjust the following code if your pyMANGA folder is not save in the root of your C: drive.

-	cd C:\pyMANGA
+If you closed the command prompt make sure to navigate to the pyMANGA folder again (e.g. `cd C:\pyMANGA`).
+Now we can run pyMANGA and check the **help** by typing the following command:

 	py MANGA.py -h

 Again, `py` means Python is called, `MANGA.py` represents the file to be called, and the `-h` flag calls the help.